AstraZeneca: Operations

-AstraZeneca has its corporate headquarters in Cambridge, United Kingdom, and its main research and development (R&D) centres are in Cambridge (UK), Gaithersburg (Maryland, US), Gothenburg (Sweden) and Warsaw (Poland).
+AstraZeneca has its corporate headquarters in Cambridge, United Kingdom, and its main research and development (R&D) centres are in Cambridge (UK), Gaithersburg (Maryland, US), Mölndal in Gothenburg (Sweden), and Warsaw (Poland).
+In 2025 the company opened a new cell therapy manufacturing facility in Rockville, Maryland.

+Headquarters

+AstraZeneca's global headquarters are located in the Cambridge Biomedical Campus adjacent to Addenbrooke's Hospital in Cambridge, England.
+The facility, known as the Discovery Centre, was designed by Swiss architecture firm Herzog & de Meuron and officially opened by Prince Charles on the 23 November 2021.
+The building is designed to accommodate over 2,200 scientists across 16 laboratories covering approximately 19000 sqm.
+It was built at a cost of approximately £1 billion.

+In September 2025, the Discovery Centre was shortlisted for the Stirling Prize.

+Cambridge-Gothenburg flights

+In 2015, AstraZeneca arranged for the establishment of a direct air route between Cambridge and Gothenburg, which began operation on 2 March 2015.
+The company reserved 20 of the 32 seats on each flight, with the remaining seats available to the public, which was operated SUN-AIR for British Airways.
+The service connects AstraZeneca’s global headquarters in Cambridge with its research facility in Gothenburg.
+The service operated four days per week and was intended to support collaboration between staff in the two locations, allowing same-day travel for meetings.
+The route ended as a scheduled public service in 2016 due to insufficient demand, but these flights continue for AstraZeneca employees as of 2024.

 Orphan drugs

 In April 2015, AstraZeneca's drug tremelimumab was approved as an orphan drug for the treatment of mesothelioma in the United States.
 In February 2016, AstraZeneca announced that a clinical trial of tremelimumab as a treatment for mesothelioma failed to meet its primary endpoint.

 Senior management

 As of 2008, David Brennan was paid US$1,574,144 for his role as chief executive officer.

 On 26 April 2012, it was announced that Brennan was to retire in early June of that year.
 In August 2012, Pascal Soriot was named CEO of AstraZeneca.

 It was also announced that Leif Johansson would succeed Louis Schweitzer as non-executive chairman on 1 June 2012, three months earlier than previously announced, and would become Chairman of the Nomination and Governance Committee after the 2012 Annual General Meeting.

 The company's non-executive Board directors are Philip Broadley, Euan Ashley, Michel Demaré, Deborah DiSanzo, Diana Layfield, Sheri McCoy, Tony Mok, Nazneen Rahman, Andreas Rummelt, and Marcus Wallenberg.